 6 Savings Account Fees You Need to Know About

-Savings accounts are designed to help you save money and earn some interest while doing so.
-Ideally, you’re supposed to leave money in the account for the long term, letting your savings grow over time.
+Savings accounts are designed to help you save money and earn interest while doing so.
+Ideally, you’re supposed to leave money in the account for the long term, allowing your savings to grow over time.

 1. Monthly Maintenance Fee